learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 1. Create and raise custom error messages in Ruby.

 ## Introduction
-We already know that Ruby has a hierarchy of error, or `Exception`, classes, all of which inherit from the Exception class.
-We've become familiar with these error types:
+Ruby has a hierarchy of error, or `Exception`, classes, all of which inherit from the Exception class.
+You'll become familiar with these error types:
 * `NoMethodError`
 * `ArgumentError`
 * `SyntaxError`